kmdouglass/bstore/README.md

 db.build(parser, searchDirectory)
 ```

 Since every lab uses different software and file formats for acquiring data, a customized `Parser` for interpreting your data will be required.
 (Don't worry.
 We provide help in writing your own.)
+For simple formats, you may even be able to use the built-in `SimpleParser`.

 Once in the database, we can pull data from it in a batch process and operate on it like this: